AmeyaKol/MERNFlashcardApp/client/public/about.md

 # Features

 ## General
+- NEW: EOD (End of Day): Revise all the new cards you created in the last 24 hours
 - NEW: Study Mode: View embedded youtube videos, take notes, add clickable timestamps, write code
 - NEW: **Youtube Playlist Import**: Add a link to any playlist URL, and automatically create a deck associated with that playlist, with **embedded youtube videos**
 - User authentication and authorization